 Chamber delegations participated in the regional Access DC trip to Washington, D.C. to lobby Congress and federal agencies on Southern California issues, and also participated in the California Chamber’s annual Business Conference in Sacramento.

-The Chamber hosted annual luncheons, including the State of Hollywood with Councilman Mitch O’Farrell, the State of the State with Senate President Pro Tempore Kevin De Leon, and a breakfast with Mayor Eric Garcetti.
+The Chamber hosted annual luncheons, including the State of Hollywood with Councilman Mitch O’Farrell, the State of the State with Senator Ben Allen, and a breakfast with Mayor Eric Garcetti.

 Chamber staff and volunteers testified before numerous City committees on behalf of various Hollywood projects in the pipeline.